BCDA-APS/apstools/docs/source/examples/_run_command_list.rst

    Unformatted Excel spreadsheet for batch scans.

-See :class:`ExcelDatabaseFileGeneric` for an example bluesky plan that reads from this spreadsheet.
+See :class:`~apstools.utils.ExcelDatabaseFileGeneric` for an example bluesky plan that reads from this spreadsheet.

 **FANCY**:  ... or contain much more information, including formatting.